-The card Food Chain has been used for a long time in CEDH, mostly in conjunction with Prossh, Skyraider of Kher.
-Prossh decks have long been present in this format, but the printing of General Tazri has really taken this Food Chain archetype to the next level.
+The card Food Chain has been used for a long time in CEDH, mostly in conjunction with Prossh, Skyraider of Kher, and later, with General Tazri.
+Prossh decks have long been present in this format, but the printing of the First Sliver has really taken this Food Chain archetype to the next level.

 Zur has been around for a long time, and he has held a place amongst the top commanders in the format for most of that time.
-The most interesting thing about this commander is that he is actually used mainly as a backup plan to your deck's primary gameplan, which is usually a win with Doomsday or with Aetherflux Reservoir.
+The most interesting thing about this commander is that he is actually used mainly as a backup plan to your deck's primary gameplan, which is usually a win with Demonic Consultation/Tainted Pact and Thassa's Oracle, or with a storm combo involving Shimmer Myr and Aetherflux Reservoir.

 Ahh, Thasios and Tymna.
 This commander pair is probably the source of more CEDH archetypes than any other commander or commander pair.